mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 ## Health Check

 We added a `healthcheck` to the `db` service to ensure it is fully ready before the `web` service starts.
-Comprueba que la consola web responde correctamente: It runs every 10 seconds.
+Makes sure the web console responds correctly: It runs every 10 seconds.
 If it fails 5 times, the service is considered *unhealthy*.
 This is important so that the web service only starts when the DB is ready.

 The check uses `wget` to ping the web console port (81).